ray-project/ray/doc/source/rllib/rllib-catalogs.rst

 - Add cross references to Model and Distribution API docs
 - Add example that shows how to inject own model
-- Add more instrictions on how to write a catalog from scratch
+- Add more instructions on how to write a catalog from scratch
+- Add section "Extend RLlib’s selection of Models and Distributions with your own"
+- Add section "Write a Catalog from scratch"